nicolemitchell/personal_website/content/home/experience.md

   date_start = "2022-06-01"
   date_end = ""
   description = """
-  Longitudinal Risks
+  **Longitudinal Risks**

   * Wrote a position piece advocating for longitudinal studies of human-AI interactions to better understand and mitigate risks that develop over time.
-Submitted position piece to EMNLP 2026.
+Submitted [paper](https://arxiv.org/abs/2608.02491) to EMNLP 2026.

-  Privacy Auditing and Data Provenance
+  **Privacy Auditing and Data Provenance**

   * Improved privacy auditing methods for LLMs to better detect data leakage and inform practical understanding of model risk.
   * Proposed a simple and effective canary design that leverages high-temperature sampling to yield highly sensitive synthetic probes for detecting privacy leakage.